 A contusion is an injury that results from a direct blow and may vary in severity from mild to severe.
 In the thigh, the quadriceps muscles are most likely to suffer a contusion, causing thigh pain also known as a charley horse.
 Symptoms of a thigh contusion include pain, tightness in the area where the blow occurred, swelling and visible bruising.

 Muscle strains are tears in the muscle tissue that can cause tense thighs.
 Most often these injuries affect the hamstring muscles.
 They are graded according to severity, with first-degree strains being the most common, causing pain or soreness and stiffness in your thigh.
 First-degree strains heal well with at-home treatments such as icing and compression.

 Second- and third-degree strains cause additional symptoms such as severe swelling, bruising and limping.
 In some cases, second-degree strains can be treated similarly to first-degree strains.
 In other cases, you will need to see a doctor.
 Third-degree strains are complete tears of the muscle and require immediate medical attention.

-Delayed Onset Muscle Soreness
+Delayed-Onset Muscle Soreness

 Compartments are groups of blood vessels, nerves and muscles in your leg and arms.
-When pressure within the muscles increase too much, it reduces the flow of blood and oxygen to muscle and nerve cells.
+When pressure within the muscles increases too much, it reduces the flow of blood and oxygen to muscle and nerve cells.
 Acute compartment syndrome results from an injury, while chronic compartment syndrome results from exercise.

 Once the pain subsides, begin gentle stretches.
 Wait until strength and flexibility returns to normal — about 10 days to three weeks — before returning to your usual exercise level.
-If pain doesn't subside with home treatment after three weeks, or it keeps recurring, consult your doctor.
+If the pain doesn't subside with home treatment after three weeks, or it keeps recurring, consult your doctor or physical therapist.